-In 2008, Tropicana owner Columbia Sussex Gaming filed for bankruptcy.
+In 2008, everyone was over-extended on credit.
+The Tropicana owner at the time was Columbia Sussex Gaming, they filed for bankruptcy.
 They had used the Tropicana as collateral for a $440 million secured loan that was bought by its creditors in 2009.
 This buyout was led by Canadian private equity firm Onex Corporation and former MGM Mirage CEO Alex Yemenidjian, who took over as CEO.

 In August 2015, Penn National Gaming purchased the Tropicana for $360 million.